The benefits of somatic yoga

 Introduction to Somatic Yoga: A Path to Body Awareness

-Somatic yoga is distinguished from other forms of yoga by its unique approach focused on internal listening and responding to the body's signals.
+Somatic yoga distinguishes itself from other forms of yoga through its unique approach centered on internal listening and responding to the body's signals.

-Originating from the work of Thomas Hanna , somatic yoga is not just about improving flexibility or strength but seeks to re-educate the body and mind to function more harmoniously .
-If you are looking to deepen your connection with your body, this practice could be the key!
+Originating from the work of Thomas Hanna, somatic yoga not only aims to improve flexibility or strength but seeks to re-educate the body and mind to function more harmoniously.
+If you're looking to deepen your connection with your body, this practice could be the key!

-Somatic yoga aims to release chronic tension using conscious and repeated movements .
-This practice helps retrain the brain to send the right signals to the muscles, thus promoting better posture and a reduction in physical pain.
+Somatic yoga aims to release chronic tension by using conscious and repetitive movements.
+This practice helps re-educate the brain to send the correct signals to the muscles, thereby promoting better posture and a reduction in physical pain.

-Somatic yoga gets its name from the somatic nervous system , which controls the body's muscular movements.
-This system controls voluntary movements such as greeting or chewing, but also involuntary reflexes.
-For example, automatically withdrawing your hand after touching something hot is an instantaneous reaction due to this nervous system.
+Somatic yoga gets its name from the somatic nervous system, which manages muscle movements in the body.
+This system controls voluntary movements like waving or chewing, as well as involuntary reflexes.
+For example, automatically pulling your hand away after touching something hot is an instant reaction due to this nervous system.

-In fact, the somatic nervous system is made up of sensory nerves (related to the senses) and motor nerves (related to muscle movement).
-It receives sensory information from the environment and responds with appropriate motor actions.
-However, it can suffer from “sensory-motor amnesia,” a condition where the brain loses the ability to control certain muscles.
-This causes chronic pain , stiffness, and an inability for muscles to relax.
+Indeed, the somatic nervous system is composed of sensory nerves (related to the senses) and motor nerves (related to muscle movement).
+It receives sensory information from the environment and reacts with appropriate motor actions.
+However, it can suffer from "sensory and motor amnesia," a condition where the brain loses the ability to control certain muscles.
+This causes chronic pain, stiffness, and an inability of muscles to relax.

-Somatic yoga poses are particularly helpful in addressing these issues.
+Somatic yoga poses are particularly useful for addressing these issues.

 Integrating Somatic Yoga into Your Daily Routine

-To get the most out of somatic yoga, incorporate the practice into your routine several times a week.
-Start with 20- to 30-minute sessions , focusing on fluidity of movement and responsiveness to your body's sensations.
-If you're a beginner, take your time to explore each move and don't be afraid to use props like blocks or cushions for support.
+To get the most out of somatic yoga, incorporate this practice into your routine several times a week.
+Start with 20 to 30-minute sessions, focusing on the fluidity of movement and responsiveness to your bodily sensations.
+If you are a beginner, take the time to explore each movement and don't hesitate to use props like blocks or cushions for support.

-We offer you 2 asanas to discover somatic yoga.
-These are classic yoga asanas but through a sensory approach, they will allow you to (start) to feel your body in an active and subtle way.
+We offer 2 asanas to introduce you to somatic yoga.
+These are classic yoga asanas, but through a sensory approach, they will allow you to (begin to) actively and subtly feel your body.

 Seated Spinal Twist (Ardha Matsyendrasana)

 Sit with your legs extended in front of you.
-Bend your right knee and step your foot over your left leg, placing your foot flat on the floor.
+Bend your right knee and step your foot over your left leg, placing the foot flat on the floor.

-Place your left elbow on your right knee and use it to help you rotate your upper body to the right.
-This pose increases spinal flexibility and stimulates the abdominal organs, promoting better digestion and heightened somatic awareness.
+Place your left elbow on your right knee and use it to help you twist your upper body to the right.
+This pose increases spinal flexibility and stimulates abdominal organs, promoting better digestion and increased somatic awareness.

 Child's Pose (Balasana)

-On your knees, touch your big toes together and sit back on your heels.
-Spread your knees slightly and lean forward, extending your arms in front of you or leaving them at your sides.
+Kneel, touch your big toes together, and sit back on your heels.
+Spread your knees slightly and lean forward, extending your arms in front of you or alongside your body.

 Rest your forehead on the floor to deepen relaxation.
-Balasana is an excellent pose for relaxation and to reduce stress and anxiety, while encouraging deep listening to the body.
+Balasana is an excellent pose for relaxing and reducing stress and anxiety, while encouraging deep listening to the body.

 In summary, somatic yoga is a wonderful exploration of body awareness that can transform the way you live and move.